penpot/penpot-docs/technical-guide/configuration.md

   `secure` flag on cookies, this flag disables it; it is usefull if you have plan to serve penpot under different domain than `localhost` without HTTPS.
+- `disable-login`: allows disable password based login form.
+- `disable-registration`: disables registration (still enabled for invitations only).

+Since version 1.13.0:

+- `enable-log-invitation-tokens`: for cases where you don't have email configured, this will log to console the invitation tokens.
+- `enable-log-emails`: if you want to log in console send emails.
+This only works if smtp is not configured.